What is Macaroni Pasta?

 Macaroni Bolognese

-In this hearty version, macaroni pairs with a slow-simmered meat and tomato sauce.
+In this hearty version, macaroni pairs with a slow-simmered meat-and-tomato sauce.
 The pasta’s hollow center captures the ragù, delivering a satisfying texture that suits quick weeknight dinners or family-style meals.

 Macaroni Soup